==========

 To see the current status:

-To start vula (via dbus activation) if it is not started, or print the status if it is:
+To start vula (via dbus activation) if it is not started, or to print the status if it is started:

 • vula start